“People Points” to Consider on the Road to Ownership Transition

 Whatever transition strategy is right for you, your firm, and your employees, it will require self-reflection, having difficult conversations, leveraging active listening skills, the ability to ask meaningful and powerful questions, and critical information gathering.
 The decision process puts a spotlight on people points along the way and will have an impact that goes beyond the transaction.

 The crucial items covered in this blog are just the tip of the iceberg.
-Join us for our upcoming webinar when we begin to dig deeper into many of the people points mentioned here and examine the impact people have on transition strategies.
+Watch our on-demand webinar when we begin to dig deeper into many of the people points mentioned here and examine the impact people have on transition strategies.